 DUTIES AND RESPONSIBILITIES

 - Under supervision of licensed engineer, develops structural engineering studies, plans, specifications, calculations, evaluations, design documents and assessments for commercial facilities, including new construction and renovation.

 - Uses Revit and other structural-specific design and calculation software to create detailed designs for construction documents.

 - Coordinates with code requirements to ensure proper construction practices are followed.

 - Selects structural materials appropriate for facilities based on coordination with architects, engineers, plans, specifications and code requirements.

 - Reviews construction shop drawings, performs site visits, and other construction administration activities.

-- Writes technical engineering reports.
+- Writes technical reports.

 - Reviews and redlines production plans for revisions.